pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

 Extension relation | Meaning | Example
 -------------------|---------|--------
+%%if db=PomBase
 added_by | identifies a gene product that adds the modification | added_by(PomBase:SPBC11B10.09)
+affected_by | identifies a gene product that has some influence on the modification, but has not been conclusively shown to add or remove it | affected_by(PomBase:SPBC11B10.09) removed_by | identifies a gene product that removes the modification | added_by(PomBase:SPAC24H6.05)
+%%end db=PomBase
+%%if db=JaponicusDB
+added_by | identifies a gene product that adds the modification | added_by(JaponicusDB:SJAG_03048)
+affected_by | identifies a gene product that has some influence on the modification, but has not been conclusively shown to add or remove it | affected_by(JaponicusDB:SJAG_03048) removed_by | identifies a gene product that removes the modification | added_by(JaponicusDB:SJAG_04332)
+%%end db=JaponicusDB
-affected_by | identifies a gene product that has some influence on the modification, but has not been conclusively shown to add or remove it | affected_by(PomBase:SPBC11B10.09) removed_by | identifies a gene product that removes the modification | added_by(PomBase:SPAC24H6.05) added_during | identifies a biological process or cell cycle phase during which the modification is actively added | added_by(GO:0000085) removed_during | identifies a biological process or cell cycle phase during which the modification is removed | removed_by(GO:0000087) present_during | identifies a biological process or cell cycle phase during which the modification is observed (note that the modification may have been added during this process -- if this is known use the added_during relation -- or during a preceding process) | present_during(GO:0000085)
+added_during | identifies a biological process or cell cycle phase during which the modification is actively added | added_by(GO:0000085) removed_during | identifies a biological process or cell cycle phase during which the modification is removed | removed_by(GO:0000087) present_during | identifies a biological process or cell cycle phase during which the modification is observed (note that the modification may have been added during this process -- if this is known use the added_during relation -- or during a preceding process) | present_during(GO:0000085)